sanskrit/raw_etexts/mixed/ebhAratI-sampat/upavedAH/AyurvedaH/bhUdeva_devasharmA/rasajalanidhiH.md

 *Fifteenth process.*

-  Mercury, six palas in weight, is to be rubbed for three hours with each of the following:— juices of the kernel of the ankola fruit, eranda, plantain tree, bhringraja, kakamachi, dhatura leaves, [bhendapatri](# "another reading—bhekaparni.") tanduliyaka, kanya leaves, powdered brick, kanji, decoction of the triphala ; juices of kantalika, devadali, chapalá, gokshura, chitraka, sehundu, chinchika, mushakarni, atarusha, kalihari, and gandadurba.
+  Mercury, six palas in weight, is to be rubbed for three hours with each of the following:— juices of the kernel of the ankola fruit, eranda, plantain tree, bhringraja, kakamachi, dhatura leaves, bhendapatri[^62] tanduliyaka, kanya leaves, powdered brick, kanji, decoction of the triphala ; juices of kantalika, devadali, chapalá, gokshura, chitraka, sehundu, chinchika, mushakarni, atarusha, kalihari, and gandadurba.
 The mercury is then to be rubbed, for several times, in a hot mortar with lime juice, with which the mercury is again to be subjected to bhabana for several times.
 Next, are to be procured two earthen basins, uniform in size, and strong.
 One of these is to be painted all over with a paste made of powdered leaves of the plants which can control mercury.
 Five different kinds of mud (viz, brick, gairika, salt, kshara, and mud created by white ants), are to be placed in thisbasin with a hole being made in the mud.
 Pour the juice of simbika leaves and dhatura leaves into the hole.
 Prepare a crucible and put it into the hole.
 Put mercury into the crucible with one seer in weight of the juice of simbi leaves.
 The crucible is to be covered with a basin containing small holes.
 By the side of the mercury are to be placed broken pieces of new earthen pots.
 The other basin is now to be got.
 This should be painted with the juice of kanya leaves and with powdered nabasara.
 The basins are now to be joined with each other, and to be placed on fire, which is to be kindled on all sides of the basins.
 The heating is to last for forty-eight hours continuously, leading to the incineration of the mercury.
 The ashes, so produced, resemble sometimes a diamond, sometimes a parpatica, sometimes camphor, sometimes smelted silver, and sometimes the moon.
 For the cure of fever, one rati of this ash is to be taken with powdered maricha and molasses.
 It should be used with pippali in aversion to food; with mocharasa in grahani, with powdered bilwa in Atisara (diarrhoea); with the decoction of the triphala in pandu (jaundice); with the juice of bhargi in kasa (cough) and swasa (asthma).
 This is a very good medicine, giving strength, long life, and beauty to the man who takes it regularly.

+[^62]: "another reading—bhekaparni."

 **षोड़शो विधिः।**